-Connection to all services, gas, electricity and main drainage is assumed to be straight forward.
+Connection to all services, gas, electricity and main drainage is assumed to be straight forward when using these prices.

-This price will rise to approximately £1000.00 (m2) if you were to build an extension to the property at a later date, assuming the extension is over 30m2.
+This price will be approximately £1000.00 (m2) if you were to build an extension to the property at a later date, assuming the extension is over 30m2.

 Smaller extensions are more expensive per m2 to build and a small extension, 3m x 2m could cost up to £1500 per m2.